hehelego/fall2021-cs121-lab1/report.md

 Fortunately, this is a frequent asked question, I found the soulution on [stackoverflow: fgets repeats the last line](https://stackoverflow.com/questions/1642789/fgets-in-c-repeats-last-line).

+### load inblance when using static scheduling

+In top-down bfs algorithm, we find the next frontier concurently.
+This is done using openmp parallel for, with a static schedule scheme.

+I tested the program on my laptop and use AMDuProf for profiling.
+Heavily inblanced load is witnessed.

+After trying dynamic with default chunk size, dynamic with unit chunk size and guided scheduling, I founded that guided scheduling performs best.

 ### HW/SW Enviornment

 The benchmark was done on my laptop.